 Within 25 years, to what extent are road rules associated with hydrologic disconnection effective at achieving biological goals and objectives?

 Road-stream hydrologic connectivity (RSHC) is recognized as a simple, inexpensive, and effective measure of how forest roads connect with natural stream systems.
 There is a broad consensus that RSHC is undesirable, owing to the water, sediment, and other materials that roads can capture and deliver to streams where they may adversely affect aquatic biota.
 Contemporary forest practice rules and best-management practices governing road location, construction, use, and maintenance include provisions to reduce or eliminate RSHC.

+Based on the results of our scoping literature review, the IRST believes adequate information exists to propose an array of methods for answering the road-stream hydrologic connectivity (RSHC) questions presented by AMPC, as summarized in the Introduction and in full in Appendix X.

-ToT measure progress toward the disconnection of forest road systems from streams on private lands in Oregon, this scoping proposal offers the AMPC several options for developing a status and trend monitoring program.
+In their RSHC status and trends monitoring program for private forest lands in Washington State, Dube et al. (2010) evaluated the principal hypothesis that implementation of Best Management Practices (BMPs), embodied in rules governing road construction, use, maintenance, and abandonment, would reduce RSHC over time.
+Our objective, as detailed by the AMPC questions, is nearly identical for the State of Oregon.
+Thus,to measure progress toward the disconnection of forest road systems from streams on private lands in Oregon, this scoping proposal offers the AMPC several options for developing a status and trend monitoring program.

 Based on the results of our broader scoping literature review, the IRST believes adequate information exists to propose an array of methods for answering the road-stream hydrologic connectivity (RSHC) questions presented by AMPC, as summarized in the Introduction and in full in Appendix X.